Feast to forget food restrictions

 ... to eat meat, including lard and bacon, cream and butter on days of fasting, as well as eggs on the days deemed the most significant.
 Such food is served again on days of feasting and in even greater abundance during carnival, with warming fried specialities (deep-fried pastries and sweet fritters) during the months of January and February in preparation for the 40 days of Lenten penance that follow.
 It is probable that Reformers used this as a persuasive argument during their sermons in northern Europe: days of abstinence disappeared with Protestantism, in particular those at Lent.
 Indeed, the latter were exceptionally challenging, with animal fat (especially butter) out of bounds and winters still harsh.
 Unlike Mediterranean populations who could consume olive oil, which is plant based, northern Europeans did not have this option on days of abstinence, as olive oil was still unknown to them.

 For years, children dreaded the approach of Friday meals.
 At the canteen, at home or in restaurants, there was no getting away from fish, with its dreary meat full of bones.
 Even today, when serving fish on Fridays is scarcely observed for religious reasons, its relative persistence in secular society is quite remarkable.
 Out of respect for local customs, Asian and Oriental non-Christian restaurateurs also tend to serve fish as the dish of the day on Fridays, even though they are most likely completely oblivious of its religious meaning.
 As are probably the majority of Westerners, for that matter, who have forgotten that fish, unlike meat, is not only permitted on days of abstinence, but is also a symbol of Christ.
-In Greek, the first letters of the words that make up the phrase “Jesus Christ, Son of God, Saviour” spell the word “fish” in Greek (ichthus).
+The word Ιχθύς or ichthys in Greek, is an acronym composed of the first letters of the Greek words for the expression “Jesus Christ, Son of God, saviour” (‘i’ for iēsoûs = Jesus, ‘ch’ for Christós = Christ, ‘t’ for theoû = God, ‘y’ for yios = Son, ‘s’ for soter = saviour), and means ‘fish’.

 A huge kitchen lies at the heart of the Alimentarium Food Museum in Vevey.
 Visitors gladly pause here, their appetites whetted by the smell of food cooking; they watch the cooks working away over their pots and pans, ask them questions about the food they are preparing and, at mealtimes, come back to try a dish… and not just any dish.
-A piece of history is being showcased here in a form that is easy to grasp, delicious and a delight to behold.
-In 2011, meals were served in the Museum restaurant within the scope of an exhibition that focused on the relationship between nutrition and religion.
+Sometimes a delicious and stunning piece of history is showcased!
+In 2011, for example, meals served in the Museum Restaurant complemented an exhibition focusing on the relationship between nutrition and religion.
 The theme of one meal was a day of fasting and of another, a day of feasting.
 Chef Jean-François Wahlen and his team drew inspiration for the choice of ingredients and their preparation from recipes that were common from the late 18th century.
 The menu for a day of abstinence obviously had to avoid meat and animal fats, while the other menu took its cue from a day of feasting during carnival, when anything goes, including meat, poultry and especially fried food.

 Menu for 'lean days': marinated fillet of halibut, herb sauce, boiled potatoes, steamed fennel julienne; for dessert: slivers of apple with lemon and meringue.